Stochastic Optimization for Markov Modulated Networks with Application to Delay Constrained Wireless Scheduling: Approximating the Stochastic Shortest Path Problem

 where:

-We assume that the probability transition matrix $P^{(0)}(I, \omega(t))$ is known (recall that this is indeed a known $0/1$ matrix in the case of the system with delay-constrained and delay-unconstrained users of Section \ref{section:delay-constraint-model}).
+We assume the transition probabilities $P^{(0)}(\alpha_z, \omega)$ are known (recall that these are indeed known binary values as described in the model of Section \ref{section:notation}).
 We next show how to compute an approximation of $\bv{J}$ based on random samples of $\omega(t)$ and using a classic Robbins-Monro iteration.